-A group of subsidiary corporations in Malaysia is subject to external imposed capital requirements for the financial years ended 31 March 2021 and 2020.
-The management of the subsidiary corporations' strategy is to maintain: (i) minimum debt service coverage ratio of 1.25 times (2020: 1.25 times) and (ii) maximum gearing ratio of 1.2 times to 2.4 times (2020: 1.2 times to 2.4 times) at all times.
+A group of subsidiary corporations in Malaysia is subject to external imposed capital requirements for the financial years ended 31 March 2022 and 2021.
+The management of the subsidiary corporations' strategy is to maintain: (i) minimum debt service coverage ratio of 1.25 times (2021: 1.25 times) and (ii) maximum gearing ratio of 1.2 times to 2.4 times (2021: 1.2 times to 2.4 times) at all times.

-As at 31 March 2021, a subsidiary corporation of the Company had outstanding bills payables and bank overdrafts amounting to a total of RM4.0 million owing to a bank.
-However, the subsidiary corporation had, amongst others, not met the financial covenants to maintain a gearing ratio of not more than 2.4 times and a tangible net worth of not less than RM13 million as at 31 March 2021.
-Notwithstanding the aforementioned, the bank has notified the subsidiary corporation that it is agreeable to continue extending the banking facilities until the next review of the bank facilities upon receipt of the subsidiary corporation's audited financial statements for FY2021 and the latest management accounts of the subsidiary corporation by October or November 2021.
+As at 31 March 2022, a subsidiary corporation of the Company had outstanding bills payables and bank overdrafts amounting to a total of RM3.7 million owing to a bank.
+However, the subsidiary corporation had, amongst others, not met the financial covenants to maintain a gearing ratio of not more than 2.4 times and a tangible net worth of not less than RM13 million as at 31 March 2022.
+Notwithstanding the aforementioned, the bank has notified the subsidiary corporation on 15 April 2022 that it is agreeable to continue extending the banking facilities until the next review of the bank facilities upon receipt of the subsidiary corporation's audited financial statements for FY2022.

 The Group is in compliance with all externally imposed capital requirements except as disclosed above.
-The Company is not subject to any externally imposed capital requirements for the financial years ended 31 March 2021 and 2020.
+The Company is not subject to any externally imposed capital requirements for the financial years ended 31 March 2022 and 2021.